 It's no secret that wedding planning can be a pretty stressful venture - there's just so much to think about, right?
 Luckily, you needn't go through it alone.
-The awesome folk at The Wedding A-List aren't your typical, traditional wedding planners - they offer bespoke, affordable, straighforward packages that help you create the wedding you've always dreamed of.
+The awesome folk at The Wedding A-List aren't your typical, traditional wedding planners - they offer bespoke, affordable, straightforward packages that help you create the wedding you've always dreamed of.

-For this month's blog, we asked our friend Sarah over at The Wedding A-List to offer up a little advice on wedding planning for our clients here at Tailored Entertainment - and we were so glad that we did...
+For this month's blog, we asked our friend Sarah over at The Wedding A-List to offer up a little advice on wedding planning for our wedding clients here at Tailored Entertainment - and we were so glad that we did...

 Planning your own wedding is an incredibly exciting time – but it can also be notoriously stressful.
 Researching suppliers, scouring Pinterest, figuring out table plans and handling tricky relatives are time-consuming tasks – and they all have to fit in to your already busy life.
 It’s no wonder many of the couples we work with say they’ve found wedding planning overwhelming, rather than exciting!